Disciple — What is it? (The answer might surprise you)

 Arrogance Stops Learning

 People like Jesus are a threat to the authority and livelihood of legalists and so must be ignored, discredited or even killed.
 If the legalists can’t kill them literally they’ll cowardly kill them with words to discredit them by ruining their reputation.
-It’s what arrogant people do.
+It’s what arrogant people do (see this article for details).
 If the Pharisees and other legalists actually dialogued with Jesus it wasn’t to learn something spiritual and get closer to God, but rather to somehow trap him in his words so they could denounce him to the people as a violator of God’s Word.

 If you know elders or leaders in the church who regularly speak ill of legitimate ministers who are doing wonderful things for the kingdom of God, at least as far as their assignment goes, beware!
 They’re infected by pride & legalism.